With work steadily progressing at Washford this week’s blog sees another member of the Trust Board, Andy Norman provide an update.

 Volunteering with the S&DRT

 Ian and myself also took the opportunity to meet a S&DRT Member Roger who lives locally to the MHR.
-It’s too long a trip to Washford for him now and wants to get involved as a S&DRT volunteer on the MHR as part of the new team.
+It’s too long a trip to Washford for him now and he wants to get involved as a S&DRT volunteer on the MHR as part of the new team.
 Joint S&DRT/MHR working is one of the things being organised and the MHR are looking forward to welcoming S&DRT Volunteers to join in.
 If anybody wants to come along and get involved in any aspect of loco work, cleaning, overhaul, museum set up/manning or anything else please get in touch there is a lot to do going forward.
 Information can be found on how to volunteer can be found here: https://www.sdrt.org/volunteering/

 Don’t forget the Progressing our Future appeal.
 The appeal is vital to support us moving forward and to ensure we are able to continue to preserve what has been built up over 50 years.
 Please consider giving what you can.
 Details can be found here: https://www.sdrt.org/appeal-for-the-future-of-the-trust/